teotsi/kotidostories/README.md

 but otherwise pictures will most likely not be served as intended.

 To skip Travis/CI tests, just add `[ci skip]` at the end of your commit message.

+You can run tests using `pytest -s --cov=kotidostories`.
+It will also produce a basic coverage report db.